sjmog/ruby_training/3/END_OF_MODULE.md

 # Tax Calculator 3

+> You should build on your existing calculator that you completed in the end-of-module exercise for Exercises 1 and 2.

 The Government wants to improve the calculator your wrote for what rates to set for income tax, student loans, and national insurance.

 The Government has made three requests.